ZoneMinder/zoneminder/README.txt

-the values that were used previously as these will be lost if they had been changed. o    FIX - It was previously the case that old images could be left  in the `images' directory for a long period, sometimes resulting in incorrectly assuming correct operation.
+the values that were used previously as these will be lost if they had been changed. o    FIX - It was previously the case that old images could be left  in the 'images' directory for a long period, sometimes resulting in incorrectly assuming correct operation.
 A fix was made to zmaudit.pl which modified the previous clean up of old WAP images so that any old images left in this directory are